paboyle/Grid/documentation/manual.rst

 accelerator_loops
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The second parallel primitive is an accelerated_loop
+The second parallel primitive is the "accelerator_loop".

+.. todo:: CD: What is the difference between these two loops?

 **Example**::